 However, many of these store-bought options have huge amounts of sugar, and they can make a balanced diet unbalanced.
 This is why you should learn how to make energy bars.
 According to one recent research, Americans are overdoing it with sugar consumption: the average American takes 22 teaspoons, which is about 355 calories of sugar per day, and a large majority comes from prepared and processed foods.

 If you make energy bars by yourself at home, you can benefit from all of the macronutrients as well as a variety of minerals and vitamins without all the additives and added sugar.
 Continue reading to find out how to make energy bars from the comfort of your home.
+For a list of the best hiking snacks that guarantee to give you more zest and energy, see our article on this topic.

 What are energy bars?